galawaydude/data-place/100 operating-systems/Process Synchronization.md

         }
 ```

-So, basically as we discussed before, they have two main operations, wait and signal, the
+So, basically as we discussed before, they have two main operations, wait and signal, wait is called p(), down, and signal is called v(), up.

+wait is called whenever you need to assign a resource, and signal is called wh

+now, the process is basically this, assume you have, total 5 resources, and all five have been all